 CSV file UTF-8 encoding error

 The feed file is UTF-8 encoded because UTF-8 can encode any type of character and all the merchants require UTF-8 encoded feed file.
 So You have to open the CSV file with UTF-8 supported test editor or have to configure Microsoft Excel to open a UTF-8 encoded file.
-Follow the steps outlined below to use Microsoft Excel 2007 to open a .csv file that uses UTF-8 character encoding.
+Follow the steps to learn how to solve CSV file UTF-8 encoding error in step by step:

 - Open Microsoft Excel 2007.